ashwini2206soni/concourse_ci_vault/README.md

     * Steps follow deployment procedure from [concourse-docker repo](https://github.com/concourse/concourse-docker)
     * Vault integration steps followed on [Concourse Creds documentation](https://concourse-ci.org/vault-credential-manager.html)

+4. The repo for this lab is available on [GitHub](https://github.com/spr-ben-ngo/concourse_ci_vault)

 ### Exercise #1: Generate keys and certificates for Concourse and Vault

-First steps will be to generate the keys needed for concourse web and worker nodes
+First steps will be to generate the keys needed for Concourse web and worker nodes.

-The following script uses the Concourse docker image to generate the keys and place them in keys/web and keys/worker directories
+The following script uses the Concourse docker image to generate the keys and place them in keys/web and keys/worker directories.

 ```console
 $ ./generate_keys.sh